OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/App-usage.rst

    :numref:`aa-guidati`.

--  **TICalcMeth** – Integer 1/2: flag to set the calculation method for the turbulence intensity.
-When set to 1, turbulence intensity is reconstructed from a user-defined grid; see :numref:`aa-sec-TIgrid`.
-When set to 2, turbulence intensity is estimated from the time history of the incident flow.
+-  **TICalcMeth** – Integer 1/2: flag to set the calculation method for the incident turbulence intensity.
+When set to 1, incident turbulence intensity is defined in a user-defined grid; see :numref:`aa-sec-TIgrid`.
+When set to 2, incident turbulence intensity is estimated from the time history of the incident flow.

 -  **TICalcTabFile** – String: name of the text file with the user-defined